How to Backup Windows Server to OneDrive Easily (3 Ways)

 On the topic of why you should backup your Windows Server to OneDrive, this article summarizes 3 common and important reasons for you.

 - Security: First and foremost, Windows Server backup to cloud will increase data security.
-Since the data in OneDrive is stored remotely, you can still access the data even if something goes wrong with your local device or system.
+Since the data in OneDrive is stored remotely, it will be affected by computer failure and you can still access the data even if something goes wrong with your local device or system.

 - Convenience: Backing up Windows Server to OneDrive allows you to access your data not only locally, but also on any other device, as long as you have an Internet connection.